-Local Authorities may only obtain communications data for the purpose of the prevention and detection of crime or preventing disorder.
+Local Authorities may only obtain communications data for the purpose of the prevention and detection of crime.

-A notice under section 22(4) of the Act must be issued to the CSP to request them to disclose the data, the forms to do so are stipulated and can be found on the Home Office web site at www.homeoffice.gov.uk/counter-terrorism/regulation-investigatory-powers/ripa-forms
+A notice under section 22(4) of the Act must be issued to the CSP to request them to disclose the data.
+The forms to do so are stipulated and can be found on the Home Office web site at www.homeoffice.gov.uk/counter-terrorism/regulation-investigatory-powers/ripa-forms